kmruehl/WETOStack/_sources/software_list.md

 # Software Listing

-This list contains software projects related to wind energy in some way.
-The funding agencies and responsible labs vary.
-A list of software that is specifically supported by WETO is at {ref}`weto-list`.
+This is the list of software projects under the WETO umbrella along with their repository URL's.

 ## Physics Simulators